Verify IIS Configuration

 To verify availability of DomainHRA and NonDomainHRA Web sites

-In the Services window, verify that the World Wide Web Publishing Service is Started and that its Startup Type is set to Automatic.
+In Services , verify that Started is displayed for World Wide Web Publishing Service and that its Startup Type is set to Automatic .

-In the Internet Information Services (IIS) Manager window, double-click the computer name of your HRA server.
+In Internet Information Services (IIS) Manager , double-click the computer name of your HRA server.